The NHVAS is a formal process for recognising operators who have robust safety and other management systems in place.

 Information on transferring NHVAS vehicles and certificate of inspection requirements.

-The NHVR is currently undertaking a review of the National Heavy Vehicle Accreditation Scheme (NHVAS).
+The NHVR undertook a review of the NHVAS as part of the National Heavy Vehicle Roadworthiness Program.

 The NHVAS imposes strict timeframes on scheme members in relation to lodgement of audits and renewal of applications.
 These timeframes are used to monitor operator compliance.